SarahAllenReed/truckstopcoffee/content/post/misc_truckstopupdate.md

 ## Todo List

 * Finish implementing 1337box on all remaining pages where applicable.
+* Add an Old Time Radio list to the Links page, with all the sources I usually list on my radio writeups.
 * Make intro pages to the "Blog Posts" and "Photo Rolls" pages to explain what makes them special.
 * Add alt text to everywhere it's not already implemented.
 I want to make this site as screen-reader friendly as possible.
 * Add my Zettlekasten via [Tiddlywiki](https://tiddlywiki.com)